Varsity Head Coach: Dan O'Dell

 While continuing her education, she spent three seasons coaching at the Claremont Colleges as the first assistant for Pomona-Pitzer.Chelsea likes to spend her extra time with family and friends.
 She has a passion for sports (Packers, LA Kings, Clippers & Dodgers), country music/line dancing/concerts and running.
 She is very excited to be apart of the Mater Dei staff and looks forwarded to the upcoming season.

 Coach Gary Yee has been coaching volleyball for nearly 35 years, ranging from elementary school aged kids through adults.
-He has had the privilege of coaching 3 seasons in the boys’ program, but has been exclusively with the girls’ program the past four years.
+He has had the privilege of coaching 3 seasons in the boys’ program, but has been exclusively with the girls’ program the past nine years.
 He is also, a CIFSS and SCVA referee and keeps our program current on rules and protocol changes.
 He is still active on the senior volleyball circuit, setting for his 55+ team (next year, he qualifies for the 60’s!).
 Gary loves to travel with his wife, Arlene.
 They just recently visited the Baltics on a cruise to Denmark, Finland, Estonia, and Russia.
 Next year, they are eagerly planning for a trip to Japan for Arlene’s college reunion (Waseda University).
 Gary lives in Cerritos and has three adult children: Garret, Sabrina and Joshua.
 Besides Mater Dei, he is a fan of the Lakers, Dodgers, and FC Barcelona.
 Incidentally, he really celebrated the US Women’s National team World Cup victory over Japan!

 Over the years Jacqui’s passion for the game has grown, teaching other important aspects of the game: strength, knowledge, and mind frame.
 As a coach, Jacqui feels she has a responsibility to teach more than volleyball; instilling respect, building confidence and helping guide these young girls to become exceptional student athletes.